nagasudhirpulla/taming_python/blog/skills/offline_package_install.md

 ### Use cases
 Offline installation of python packages can be useful in the following scenarios
-*  Installing python packages in a computer that has no access to internet ( example: computers in OT networks lik
+*  Installing python packages in a computer that has no access to internet
+* Install python packages

 ### Step 1 - Download the python package along with dependencies into a folder
 * Open command prompt